JackyKch/JimmyButler/README.md

 # Jimmy Butler's Career so far

-## Analysis of NBA All-Star Jimmy Butler since the start of his career using Machine Learning and Data Visualization
+## Analysis of NBA All-Star Jimmy Butler since the start of his career using Data Visualization

 >### Context